atkamara/Taxability/README.md

 $ docker run --name income_container -p 8888:8888 income_image
 ```

-You can now visit the localhost link displayed on the terminal with your access token
+You can now visit the localhost link displayed on the terminal
-You may want to add ```-v``` tag to your run command to persist data in a volume that you're local device will have in common with the container
+**Note** you can add the ```-v```  to persist your data in a volume that you're local device will have in common with the container

 # FAQ